mistermicheels/learning-notes/mindset/It-depends.md

   - Some situations where you would be better off using another approach
   - Sometimes even several completely different best practice solutions to the same problem!
     - The more discussion over which is best, the more likely both are valid options

+## Tools, not rules

+Methodologies (DDD, SCRUM, ...) are tools, not rules!

+- not necessarily applicable to every situation
+- not always possible/desired to be completely strict about "rules"
+  - often makes sense to adjust the details of approach to fit the specific requirements of your project and team
+  - often, different people already have different interpretations of the rules regarding those details!

 ## Documenting the decision process